ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
-- Black Box Thinking - Matthew Syed
+- Give and Take - Adam Grant
 - The 48 Laws of Power - Robert Greene

 ### 2023
+- Black Box Thinking - Matthew Syed
 - Build - Tony Fadell
 - Leadership and Self-Deception - The Arbinger Institute
 - The Essence of Software - Daniel Jackson